Alwaleed Philanthropies "Global" Partners with The World Scout Foundation to Create a Better World

 The garden was full of tomatoes all for sale and for our household.
 We could pay for our children’s school fees.
 We managed to make a profit of N$ 2,500 (around USD 150), which was used to improve the garden.

-After harvesting the tomatoes, we found out there was parasite that has affected our soil, however, we managed to solve it.
-We used some control methods taught to us during the trainings.“
+After harvesting the tomatoes, we found out there was a parasite that has affected our soil, however, we managed to solve it.
+We used some control methods taught to us during the training.“